ono-midori/ono-midori.github.io/techs/linuxmm.md

 One of the principal advantages of virtual memory is that each process has its own virtual address space, which is mapped to physical memory by the operating system.

 This chapter begins with how the linear address space is broken up and what the purpose of each section is.
-We then cover the structures maintained to describe each process, how they are allocated, initialised and then destroyed.
+We then cover the structures maintained to describe each process, how they are allocated, initialized and then destroyed.
 Next, we will cover how individual regions within the process space are created and all the various functions associated with them.
 That will bring us to exception handling related to the process address space, page faulting and the various cases that occur to satisfy a page fault.
 Finally, we will cover how the kernel safely copies information to and from userspace.

 ### Linear Address Space